stakewalker/carbon_monoxide/project_overview.md

     - CoinMarketCap API

 # Ideas
-## What about running random forest using scores as inputs?
+- Running random forest using scores as inputs